uc-cdis/mariner/README.md

 The final output JSON of the workflow run gets written to workflowHistorydb.

+Retrieve output JSON and workflow run logs by hitting the mariner API `/runs/{runID}` endpoint.

 ## Who has authZ to run workflows?

 Anyone with `admin` privileges can run workflows.